ACCESS AT RIVERSIDE

 RIVERSIDE THEATRES’ ACCESS POINTS

-Access points are indicators that let you know aspects of a production or event that may provide groups with a higher level of engagement related to their needs.
-There are 5 access points relating to aspects of the storytelling of the production that may assist access.
-These are:
+Access points are indicators that let you know aspects of a production that may provide groups with a higher level of engagement related to their needs.
+There are 5 access points.

-Interactive performance (IP): The production provides a high level of audience interaction providing a less formal environment, and also requiring less ‘passive’ attention by audience members.
+High levels of audience interaction creating a less formal environment and requiring less ‘passive’ attention by audience members.

-Visual cues (VC): The production has strong visual cues giving students a different reference point for comprehension of the narrative or subject matter other than just language.
+This production has strong visual cues giving students a different reference point for comprehension of the narrative or subject matter.

-For each production, we have also indicated the venue within the performing arts centre that the event will take place in.
-This is to help you understand what the experience of the venue is like – for seeing, hearing and entering the space.
+For each production we have indicated the venue within the performing arts centre that the event will take place in.
+This helps you to understand what the experience of the venue is like for seeing, hearing and entering the space.
 All the theatres use the same foyer area.

-Lennox Theatre: Seats 213 people and is a large room with quite a high ceiling and with grey concrete walls, black floor and curtains.
-The seating is tiered and goes 10 rows back, with stair access to all but the first row (wheelchair access being available in the first row).
+Lennox Theatre: Seats 213 people and is a large black box theatre space with a high ceiling, black floor and curtains.
+The seating is tiered and goes back 10 rows, with stair access to all but the first row (wheelchair access being available in the first row).
 The black allows different sets to become the focus of the space.

 Raffertys Theatre: Seats 88 people and is a smaller version of Lennox Theatre.

-Studio 404: Located 2 blocks away from Riverside, Studio 404 is equipped with 4 rehearsal rooms and 2 bathrooms.
+Studio 404: Located at 404 Church Street, Parramatta, two blocks from Riverside, Studio 404 is equipped with 4 rehearsal rooms and 4 accessible bathrooms.
 Level access is available by prior arrangement.

 We believe it is important to ensure all students have the opportunity to participate and enjoy going to the theatre.
-In 2017, we are providing more specific accessible performances than ever before, including Auslan Interpreted, Audio Described and Relaxed Performances.
+In 2018, specific accessible performances include Auslan Interpreted, Audio Described and Relaxed Performances.
 However, if you have a group requiring any of these access options for an event other than the ones we have on offer, please let us know and we will endeavour to accommodate your request.

 WHEELCHAIR AND LEVEL ACCESS